AscendingPassage.com HOME PAGE.

 respective places and a number of Cook ladies, meticulous on the point

-purchases in the town, readily mount for some moments one or other of
+of local color, readily mount for some moments one or other of

 these "ships of the desert."

-And at every fifty yards a policeman, still Egyptian in his
+At every fifty yards a policeman, still Egyptian in his

-countenance, but quite English in his bearing and costume, keeps a
+countenance but quite English in his bearing and costume, keeps a

+seventh donkey should dare to take a place in a stand for six.
 Certain people, inclined to be critical, might consider, perhaps, that

-countrymen; whereas on the contrary they showed themselves very
+countrymen, whereas they showed themselves very

 respectful and obliging whenever they were addressed by a traveler in